GrowerMain/COMP2042_Y2_CW/README.md

     - Every time a Heart block is destroyed the player will gain an extra 5 special move
 16. **goldBall block update**
     - Every time a goldBall block is destroyed the player will gain 1 extra special move
+17. **Sound for Destroying special blocks**
+    - Every time a special block is destroyed a unique wound will be played for better player engagement.
+18. **Sound for level-up and game start**
+    - The game will play a sound whenever there is a level up event or a game start event.
+19. **Sounds**
+    - The game now has sounds that are save within the local project folder.
+    - They are set up to be dynamically retrievable from any different root source path folders
+    - The sounds are only played on special events that will trigger upon specific player actions

 ## Additional Notes